Stealth-Robotics/2022-Stealth-FTC/README.md

 ## Repo for next season

-I imagine we have a repo very much like this one, where each team dir is a copy of `StarterCode` with the two-wheeled bot code, and branches with further examples in `StarterCode` for mecanum, RoadRunner, OpenCV, more interesting command and subsystem examples, etc.
+I imagine we have a repo very much like this one, where each team dir is a copy of `StarterCode` with the two-wheeled bot code.
+The `SampleCode` module contains examples for Mecanum, RoadRunner, OpenCV, more interesting command and subsystem examples, etc.

+Each team dir is also pre-set to be ready for RoadRunner, OpenCV, etc. so there's no annoying project/build work we have to do to use those.

 # Current Approach